sixfu/teamusa-hometown-engine/README.md

 *   **Elevation Data**: The elevation for each hometown was fetched from the USGS Elevation Point Query Service API.
 Any missing elevation values were subsequently inferred based on the location's latitude.
 *   **Distance to Coast**: The shortest distance from each hometown to the US coastline was calculated using a coastline shapefile, providing a new `distance_to_coast_km` feature.

+The processed athlete data was then used to generate the csv files listed above for interactive analysis.

-## Getting Started To Test At Local
+## Getting Started - Reproducible Local Testing Instructions

 ### Prerequisites